MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-create-open-leave-absence.md

 4. In the **Request type** field, select **Leave of absence**.
 5. In the details section, for open-ended leaves, set the **Open ended** option to **Yes**.
 6. Set the **Return to work notice** option to **Yes** or **No**.
-7. A return-to-work notice can optionally be required for open-ended leave of absence leave requests.
+7. A return-to-work notice can optionally be required for open-ended leave of absence requests.

 > [!NOTE]
 > After this feature is enabled, the **Attachment required** feature will be enabled.